-Base rates vary wildly depending on time of year, duration of rental, age of driver, destination and location of rental.
+Base rates vary wildly depending on the time of year, duration of rental, the age of the driver, destination, and location of rental.
 Shop around to find the best price.
 Note that charges usually do not include the 16% Value Added Tax (VAT), registration fee, or any airport fees (but do include the required third-party liability insurance).
 These additional fees may equal up to 25% of the daily rental.

 Frankfurt to Cologne by Bus